r-boiko/agentic-ai-system/README.md

 - `AudioTranscriberService`: Transcribes audio files to text using OpenAI Whisper
 - `TextSplitterService`: Splits text into chunks for better retrieval
 - `QdrantVectorStoreService`: Manages vector database operations
+- `AgentService`: Orchestrates ReAct agent with tool selection and execution
+- `EvaluationService`: Self-evaluates agent responses for quality metrics
-- `RagChainService`: Handles AI chat with document context
+- `RagChainService`: Handles AI chat with document context (legacy)

 ## How It Works